What is assessment?

 When do we report?

-• Parent / Teacher appointments are made in November and March to discuss progress
+- Parent / Teacher appointments are made in Autumn and Spring terms to discuss progress

 How we assess at Pinner Wood?